Approvals for the Middle East

 Request for Verification

-The importer or exporter must lodge a request for verification with TÜV Rheinland for a specific shipment.
-This request must include the following documents:
+The importer or exporter lodges a request for verification with TÜV Rheinland for a specific shipment.
+This request includes the following documents:

-Following submission of all the required documents, TÜV Rheinland reviews and checks the documents to ensure the goods correspond with the documents and that they meet the Iraqi standards.
+TÜV Rheinland reviews and checks the documents to ensure that the goods meet the Kurdistan requirements.

 Certificate of Conformity

-TÜV Rheinland then certifies the consistency and accuracy of the data collected during the verification process.
-If the result is satisfactory and once the final invoice and transport document (BL, AWB, etc.) has been received, a Certificate of Conformity (CoC) will be issued.
-The original of the CoC is required for customs clearance of the goods.
+If the result of the Verification of Documentation and the Pre-Shipment Inspection is satisfactory and the final invoice and transport document (BL, AWB, etc.) have been received, a Certificate of Conformity (CoC) will be issued.

 Verification at Point of Destination